galaxyproject/galaxy-hub/content/blog/2022-07-FGBS1/index.md

 6. Galaxy is neither popular with, nor widely used by real scientists…, **It depends on the meaning of the word “is”.**
 7. Galaxy is free, so there cannot be professional support…, **Try United Airlines!**
 8. Galaxy is free, so there cannot be useful documentation…, **But IKEA is not free.**
-9. Galaxy cannot be sustainable in the long run, because no commercial organization is managing it …, **Yeah, for the past 15 years.**
+9. Galaxy cannot be sustainable in the long run, because no commercial organization is managing it…, **Yeah, for the past 15 years.**